Michael Le Roi: Because all that's next is Deadside.

 - Certain forms of Judaism have Sheol, where all the dead, regardless of their actions and/or righteousness in life, congregate.
 Originally, it was described as a place of darkness cut off from God.
 Thanks to centuries of evolving ideas and Lost in Translation, the concept was conflated with Hades, and was understood as Hell by the time of the New Testament.

-- Even some theologians of Christianity have proposed models by which everybody ultimately is saved, and so a Hell exists — but because God is merciful, it is empty.
+- Even some theologians of Christianity have proposed models by which everybody ultimately is saved, and so a Hell exists — but as a place where wicked people are cleansed of their evil instead of a place of eternal punishment.

 - In a Robot Chicken sketch, a man dies and finds out that everyone goes to Heaven.
 He passes by several people, most mass murderers and rapists, before seeing Adolf Hitler.